-1. Examine the existing applications within your existing sales technology stack.
+1. Examine the existing applications within your existing sales tech stack.

-As the modern buyer’s become more sophisticated and educated, sales teams have pivoted away from spray-and-pray outbound strategies to more consultative outreach.
-To support this approach, studies show 50% of “high-growth” organizations have developed sales technology stacks with 5 or more applications.
-(Source: TOPO, 11 Sales Development Strategies for High Growth Companies)
+As modern buyers become more sophisticated and educated, sales teams have pivoted away from spray-and-pray outbound strategies to more consultative outreach.

-These applications tend to range in functionality, but for this exercise, we recommend you simplify each tool’s use case to understand how it fits into your sales process.
+These applications tend to range in functionality, but we recommend you simplify each tool’s use case to understand how it fits into your sales process.

 Start by really thinking about your prospecting cycle.
 How does your team identify targeted accounts?
 Research and find contact information?
 Then, think about which channels (email, phone, social media, etc) your sales reps prefer to engage prospects.
 Where are the inefficiencies?

-2. Prioritize ease-of-use within your sales technology stack.
+2. Prioritize ease-of-use within your sales tech stack.

 3. Conduct interviews with key stakeholders.

 Get in the weeds and talk to your sales team.
 Gather your best reps and involve them in any technology procurement initiatives.
-In the end, involving the team will not only will this improve your stack, it will also increase user adoption.
+In the end, involving the team will not only improve your stack, but it will also increase user adoption.

 4. Invest in market intelligence to automate workflows and enable sales technologies.

-Chances are, after conducting interviews, you’ll find that activity logging and manual data entry i is a huge bottleneck.
+Chances are after conducting interviews, you’ll find that activity logging and manual data entry creates a huge bottleneck.
 First of all, it’s time-consuming.
 Secondly, it increases the likelihood of error.

-Fortunately, common applications — like auto-dialers and email automation — scale execution and integrate with CRM to log activities in real-time.
-Increased productivity AND insight for management?
+Fortunately, common applications like auto-dialers and email automation scale execution and integrate with CRM to log activities in real-time.
+Increased productivity AND insight into management?
 Awesome!